Large deviation principles for nongradient weakly asymmetric stochastic lattice gases: Main results

 \end{theorem}

-The above result, together with Theorem~\ref{t:qp=f}, describes explicitly the large deviations behavior of the sequence $\{P^E_{N}\}$ in the scaling limit $N\to\infty$.
-In particular, as discussed before, it implies that, as far as stationary large deviations of the empirical density are concerned, weakly asymmetric non gradient stochastic lattice gases behave as gradient models.
+The above result, together with Theorem~\ref{tqp=f}, describes explicitly the large deviations behavior of the sequence $\{P^E_{N}\}$ in the scaling limit $N\to\infty$.
+In particular, as discussed before, it implies that, as far as stationary large deviations of the empirical density are concerned, weakly asymmetric nongradient stochastic lattice gases behave as gradient models.